(No - we can't tell you how to make Pork Clouds. But these will satisfy... for now.)

 Fill a fryer or stainless steel pot with your chosen frying oil.
 If using pot, make sure to add a thermometer to monitor oil temperature - if it smokes it is absolutely too hot!
 Heat oil to around 400˚F. Set out nylon or stainless steel tools for placing the skin chips into the oil - other materials can melt.

 When oil reaches about 400˚F, gently add a few skins into your fryer or pot.
 The skins will begin to make popping noises after a few seconds and start to float to the top.
 When this happens, stir them around!
 You want the un-puffed areas to stay submerged in the oil until the entire skin has puffed up.
-Un-puffed areas will be chewy rather than crispy.
+Un-puffed areas will be chewy and hard rather than crispy.

 When skins are completely puffed, remove them from the oil and place on the dehydrating try or similar grate surface.
 This allows excess oil to drip off and the skins to cool.
 Immediately use your shaker to season skins - seasonings only stick when they are hot.